 How to measure the effectiveness of performance management

 Organisations typically invest a significant amount of time (and therefore money) in performance management activities.
 Indeed, Deloitte recently calculated that their 65,000 employees were spending a total of 2 million hours a year completing forms, holding meetings and assigning and analysing ratings.
-Therefore it’s essential that you know what value your organisation is getting from your investment in performance management and understand whether that time is being effectively spent.
+Therefore it’s essential that you know what value your organisation is getting from your investment in performance management and appraisals and understand whether that time is being effectively spent.